nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Adding a recurring expense will only add a singular normal expense for that specified date (or current date if a date was not specified).
 All other valid expenses will by added after a `save` and a `load` command is used.
 - The `save` command is needed to register the recurring expense into the system.
 - The `load` command is used to trigger the mechanism to add all other valid expenses according to the date specified.
-More details can be found in the Developer Guide.

 Editing a recurring expense will not edit the normal expenses that are asscociated with the recurring expense.
 You will need to edit the normal expenses yourself.